vkuznet/DBConsistencyCheck/README.md

 CMS DBS vs PhEDEx database consistency check

 ## Project description
+CMS data are recorded in files, which are organized in datasets and blocks.
+Datasets are set of files with common physics content, and have a size ranging from a few files and few GBs to several hundred thousand files and hundred TBs depending on the physics definition.
+Datasets are divided into groups of files called blocks to simplify data management;
+each block has a typical size of 100-1000 files and 100 GB-1 TB.
 The Data bookkeeping system (DBS) and data location system (PhEDEx) are two most populated databases in CMS experiment.
 Both contains a meta-data information about CMS data, such as dataset, block, file information.